rollingedit/YouTube-Album-Splitter/README.md

 - Creates clean numbered filenames like `1.
 Song Name.opus`.
 - Creates an album folder from the YouTube title when it can, like `Artist - Album`.
 - Removes common extra title text like `(Instrumental)`, `(Instrumental Only)`, `Full Album`, `Full EP`, years, and bracket tags from the folder/album name when possible.
+- Falls back to a generic folder/name when the YouTube title cannot be parsed cleanly.
 - Embeds album art into every split song file.
 - Crops album art to a centered 1:1 square so there are no black bars.
 - Sets each title tag to the clean song name, like `Song Name`.